 Skip to content

-forge data
+alpha-forge data

 Fetch, update, and inspect historical market data.
 Pulls OHLCV from configured providers (yfinance / moomoo / OANDA / Dukascopy / TradingView MCP) and caches it locally as Parquet.